martinandersson/box-ubuntu-budgie-17-x64/README.md

 Make sure:

-- The hostname and network settings has an effect
+- The hostname and network settings has an effect.
-- The project folder is synced back and forth
+- The project folder is synced back and forth.
-- The clipboard is bidirectional
+- The clipboard is bidirectional.

 Run: